 ** On April 14, detection of SARS-CoV-2 in nasopharyngeal swabs or by positive serology test for immunoglobulin A, G or M.

 *** Symptomatic patients between March 11 and May 3, 2020.

-The authors cautiously suggest that quantitatively reducing the viral inoculum received by SARS-CoV-2 virgin recipients not only reduced the probability of infection but also could have caused asymptomatic infections in others while still being able to induce an immunological response (Bielecki 2020).
-Fools might soon extrapolate this thread of reasoning and envisage inoculation of infinitesimal amounts of SARS-CoV-2 in order to produce antibodies and develop a protective T cell response while remaining asymptomatic.
-Don’t tell your president!
+The authors cautiously suggested that quantitatively reducing the viral inoculum received by SARS-CoV-2 virgin recipients not only reduced the probability of infection but also could have caused asymptomatic infections in others while still being able to induce an immunological response (Bielecki 2020), and idea that was later echoed by Monica Gandhi and George W. Rutherford (Ghandi 2020).

 - Business meeting, Southern Germany, 20-21 January (Rothe 2020)